SirSuhayb/sirsuBot/README.md

 # sirsuBot
-A twitter bot from Botanic codebase
+A twitter bot from Botonic codebase

 Current Issues
 - Cannot get carousel to load on telegram. not sure why yet